-The US Foreign Tax Credit – A Complete Guide for Expats
+The Foreign Tax Credit (FTC): A Guide for US Expat Taxes

-While every country has slightly different rules governing who is liable to file and pay tax there, most Americans who have settled in another country (rather than those who move from country to country, such as Digital Nomads) are required to pay income taxes in that country, often on their worldwide income.
+While every country has slightly different rules governing who is liable to file and pay tax there, most Americans who have settled in another country (as opposed to digital nomads who move from country to country) are required to also pay income taxes in that country – often on their worldwide income.
 So what happens when both another country and the US want to tax an American’s global income at the same time?

 What is the Foreign Tax Credit?

 The US Foreign Tax Credit allows Americans who pay foreign income taxes to reduce their overall US tax liability.
 How?
 For every dollar paid in foreign taxes, expats are able to claim a ‘credit’ on their US tax bill.

 Let’s break this down with an example… Tony lives and works in the UK.
 He’s employed at a British company and earns the equivalent of $70,000 of foreign income.
 He pays (very roughly) $20,000 a year in UK taxes.
 Because the UK income tax rates are higher than those in the US, claiming the Foreign Tax Credit will give him more than enough credits to clear Tony of any US tax liability.